sungshon/PimpMyStremio/README.md

 Download the version for your operating system from [the releases page](https://github.com/sungshon/PimpMyStremio/releases).

-Run it, wait for it to update and enjoy a whole new catalog of add-ons that are not available in Stremio's catalog.
+Run it, wait for it to update, and enjoy a whole new catalog of add-ons that are not available in Stremio's catalog.

 Can't figure out how to use PimpMyStremio?
 Read [our user guide](./docs/user-guide.md).